Let a military spouse murmur the tiniest complaint about missing a deployed servicemember, and the Single Mom is whipped out in comparison.

 With all respect to single moms -- notably one of the most put-upon populations in our country -- military spouses are not single moms.
 We are married.

-Because marriage is not another income.
+Because marriage is not just another income.
 Marriage is not just another set of hands.
-Any single mom or divorced dad can tell you that.
+Any single mom or dad can tell you that.

 Marriage is that third thing that is created when two people love each other and build a life together.